-Going by the terminology, Wi-Fi 6E might appear to be an incremental update to Wi-Fi 6 (802.11ax) before Wi-Fi 7 (802.11be) is ready for deployment, but this is, in fact, a revolutionary change.
+Going by the terminology, Wi-Fi 6E might appear to be an incremental update to Wi-Fi 6 (802.11ax) before Wi-Fi 7 (802.11be) is ready for deployment, but the new standard, in fact, represents a major change.
 Wi-Fi 6E is about opening up of 6GHz band for Wi-Fi, something Broadcom addresses as “ the most disruptive boon for Wi-Fi users in the last twenty years”.

-Let’s discuss how these two standards differ from one another.
+Let’s discuss why the 6GHz band matters and how Wi-Fi 6 and 6E differ from one another.

 Wi-Fi 6 vs Wi-Fi 6E: What’s the difference?

-Unlike previous Wi-Fi standards, Wi-Fi 6 focused more on improving Wi-Fi stability in congested environments.
-While there are improvements in peak download or upload speed, the primary purpose is to provide a reliable internet connection to a larger number of connected devices in your home.
+Unlike the previous generations of Wi-Fi, Wi-Fi 6 focused more on improving Wi-Fi stability in congested environments.
+While there are improvements in peak download or upload speeds, the primary purpose is to provide a reliable internet connection to a larger number of connected devices.

-Without going into technical detail, the idea is to enable more simultaneous connections, to use the available bands in a more efficient manner, and to reduce power consumption.
+Without going into technical detail, the idea is to have more simultaneous connections, to use the available bands in a more efficient manner, and to reduce power consumption.

-However, over congestion in 2GHz to 5GHz spectrum has resulted in a spectrum shortage for Wi-Fi 6 to realize its full potential.
+However, over-congestion in the 2GHz to 5GHz spectrum has resulted in a spectrum shortage for Wi-Fi 6 to realize its full potential.
 And this is a problem Wi-Fi 6E addresses.

 Wi-Fi 6E means more 160MHz Super Highways

 Even without the use of 160 MHz bands, Wi-Fi 6 shows up to 4x higher speeds in congested environments.
-But to realize the full potential of Wi-Fi 6 and to achieve gigabit speeds or for applications like streaming 8K, 160MHz superhighways are needed
+However, to realize the full potential of Wi-Fi 6 and to achieve those advertised gigabit speeds for applications like streaming 8K, 160MHz superhighways are needed.

-As of today, two to three 160MHz channels are available to Wi-Fi 6 devices, but these are also shared with older generation devices that use subsets of the 160MHz band (20MHz, 40MHz, etc) and this slows-down the overall transmission via 160MHz band.
+As of today, two to three 160MHz channels are available to Wi-Fi 6 devices, but these are also shared with older generation routers that use subsets of the 160MHz band (20MHz, 40MHz, etc) and this highway-sharing slows-down the overall transmission in the available 160MHz bands.
+Just how racing a Ferrari on a congested road would feel like.

-Regulatory restrictions further do not allow mobile devices to use 160MHz band while they act as an access point.
-In simpler words, you mobile phone can’t use the 160MHz band while being a hotspot and connecting AR and VR peripherals.
+Regulatory restrictions further disallow mobile devices to use 160MHz bands while they act as an access point.
+What this implies is that your mobile phone can’t use the 160MHz band while being a hotspot and connecting AR and VR peripherals.

 What are the potential applications of Wi-Fi 6E?

 Wi-Fi 6E will bring significant improvements in throughput and remarkably improve Wi-Fi latency for close-range communications.
-This will make it fit for a number or demanding applications and use cases like:
+This will make it fit for a number of demanding applications and use cases like:

 - Mobile AR/ VR gaming